adobebc/web-apps-sdk/developer-guides/open-admin/targeting-menu-elements.md

 Use these ids to target specific menu items in your menu.json file.
 For more details, see [Getting started with Open Admin](/content/developer-guides/open-admin/getting-started-with-open-admin.html).

+**Note:** If you are passing through query parameters in the URL, make sure to avoid using the following parameters.
+These system parameters will be picked up by the rendering enginge and will cause errors if used.

+* id
+* preview

+For example, if your URL has *edit.html?id=some_item_id*, this will try to find a page matching this id or will return a 404 error page.

 <table>
   <tr>
     <th align="left" width="191" height="58">Menu Item Names</th>